Investigation & Analysis

 Revelations Outside the Quran

-The Quran documents several instances where the prophet received some revelation outside the Quran.
+The Quran documents instances where the prophet received some revelation outside the Quran.
 In verse 66:3, the prophet told one of his wives to keep a secret, but she told another of his wives the secret and God revealed to him outside the Quran that she failed to keep the secret.

-Another example is when God told Muhammad via revelation outside the Quran to marry the wife of his adopted son Zaid, according to verse 33:37.
+The other is when God told Muhammad via revelation outside the Quran to marry the wife of his adopted son Zaid, according to verse 33:37.

 What is Scripture (Kitab) and Wisdom (Hikmah)?

 The Quran says that the prophet was given the scripture (kitab) and wisdom (hikmah) in multiple verses.
-The majority opinion is that scripture refers to the Quran, and wisdom (hikmah) refers to Hadith/Sunnah.

 However, the Quran in verse 2:231 states that the scripture (kitab) and wisdom (hikmah) is one item, rather than two separate things: